 We house and shelter 250+ families each night, including approximately 500 children, most of whom are cared for by a single mom.
-Most families needing shelter come to us through government referrals; what follows is a constant focus on securing permanent housing.
+Most families needing shelter are referred through city and state government systems; what follows is a constant focus on securing permanent housing.

 Within 24 hours of a family’s arrival to Heading Home, our case managers conduct a thorough intake assessment, address immediate needs, and orient the family to the assigned program.
 We look at a family’s whole picture, including the children’s needs, to help establish a customized service plan and related short- and long-term goals around housing placement and permanency, as well as supported services.